-Presents related training material consistent with the minimum skill requirements of the sheet metal trade.
-Includes architectural sheet metal, roof drainage systems, hoods, and ventilators.
+Presents related training material consistent with the minimum skill requirements of the sheet metal trade, including fabrication of roof drainage components and HVAC ductwork.
 Prerequisite: APR166D with a grade of C or better; or consent of instructor.
-W
+Sp

 APR166W Welding Processes for Apprenticeship